Mmust-Ihub/follolimo-frontend/README.md

+# WELCOME TO FOLOLIMO

-# Fololimo - Sustainable Farming Support App 🌾
+## Fololimo - Sustainable Farming Support App 🌾

 Fololimo is a comprehensive agricultural support platform designed to empower farmers in developing countries by providing real-time data, AI-driven insights, and IoT solutions to improve productivity and sustainability.
 The platform helps farmers adapt to changing climate conditions, offering tools for pest and disease management